-Last December, Lee Odden from Online Marketing Blog wrote a post called,“Content Strategy and the Dirty Lie About SEO.”
-At the end of the post, he posed the question – the question that’s been debated ever since “writing for search engines” has existed:
+Way back in 2011, Lee Odden wrote “Content Strategy and the Dirty Lie About SEO.”
+At the end of the post, he posed the question – the question that’s been debated ever since “writing for search engines” started:

 Do you think SEO ruins content?